zhongmiao-org/intercept-wave/README.md

 - **Global Cookie**: Configure global cookies for APIs requiring authentication
 <!-- Plugin description end -->

+### What's New in v3.0

+- Config version now aligns with the plugin major.minor (e.g., 3.0).
+Existing v2.x configs load seamlessly and are saved with `"version": "3.0"` automatically — no manual migration needed.
+- Mock JSON normalization and minification: mockData accepts single quotes, comments, unquoted keys, and trailing commas, and is saved as compact JSON.
+Use "Format JSON" to pretty print when editing.

 ## Installation

 ### Using IDE Built-in Plugin System